PresearchOfficial/presearch-packages/README.md

 - Check the code for quality
   - Is it concise?
   - Is it effective code?
-  - Are there any uneccesary steps being taken?
+  - Are there any unnecessary steps being taken?
   - Is there repetition that could be minimized?
   - Is it built to allow easy future maintenance?
 - Check that there are no api keys or other sensitive data exposed